MilesGorman/Ancilla-Free-Preparation-of-Stabilizer-States/README.md

 This locally optimized approach has been tested on a range of randomly selected codes and consistently produces significantly cheaper encoding circuits than the existing methods, particularly for non-CSS codes.

 Finally, the algorithm also tracks the phases of stabilizers.
-If necessary, Pauli-$X$ gates are applied to correct signs.
+If necessary, Pauli $X$ gates are applied to correct signs.
 We’ve also implemented some optimizations to reduce the depth of the applied CNOT layers.
 There is still ample room for further improvement - please contact me if you're interested in contributing or extending this work.